IssaDia/revamping_assessment/README.md

 Former code was going in all places so it was kinda hard to decipher even with the browser console.
 The major problem was that the quantity wasn't handled well to calculate the prices.

-error on the query part of formal code :
+error on the query part of formER code :

 ![image](https://user-images.githubusercontent.com/44264590/177031023-1b2ade3c-85d9-405d-a799-38a2e08bc9c3.png)

-they attribute unitPrice to the outputItem instead of kgPrice
+they gave unitPrice to the outputItem instead of kgPrice

 fixing the bug :